 Bars and Pubs in Reykjavik

 In addition to all of the amazing outdoors nearby, Reykjavik is a really great spot for its nightlife.
 The city has an awesome selection of bars and pubs with a unique mix of options for everyone.
-While I’m getting too old for the nightclub scene, here were some of our favorite bars in Reykjavik.
+While I’m getting too old for the nightclub scene, there are a lot of cool bars in Reykjavik that are great for a drink or two.

 - Lebowski Bar: A kitschy Big Lebowski themed bar and the most amazing cocoa puff white russions.
 (They actually serve your drink with a spoon so it feels like you’re eating cereal vs drinking a cocktail.)